Blue Mojito

 Why is blue curaçao blue?

-You can use blue curaçao in any cocktail that uses orange liqueur, but you’ll get the best blue color from clear cocktails.
+You can turn any cocktail that uses orange liqueur into a blue curaçao cocktail, but the blue curaçao will produce the best blue color in clear cocktails.
 Try a blue margarita next!

 Check out other summer cocktails from the Ugly Duckling Bakery archives like: